ku-sldg/am-cakeml/apps/serverClient/README.md

-An example of a server/client pair.
+# An example of a server/client pair #

 The client sends a Copland term to measure the `hashTest.txt` file.

 ## Build
 Build the server with `make server`, the client with `make client`, or both with `make am`.